dattanirjhar/planets-only/README.md

 ```
 ======================================================================
-                     End of Line // KEPLER OUT
+                     End of Line // AEGIS OUT
           This wasn't just a project.
 It was a journey.
             From hubris to humility — to convergence.
 ======================================================================